DevNambi/blog-drafts/9916 - MLConfSEA.md

 * Discovers clusters/topics of related videos from Netflix data.
 * Solution: read conditional dependencies in the model.
 Most graphical algos use this.
 * Use Gibbs sampler
 * Now it's over my head.
+* This is a great here's-how-I-did-it presentation

 ## Carlos Guestrin